Who’s who on The Masked Singer? All the latest clues

 In week one, Panda performed “Levitating” by Dua Lipa.

-The biggest clues we know so far about Panda are that their VT was filmed in the woods, they love “adventure”, they are a “solitary creature” and an “introverted extrovert”, and that they have an American accent.
-Panda also revealed they had “been animated” before.
+In week one, Panda performed “Levitating” by Dua Lipa.
+The biggest clues that were given about Panda were that their VT was filmed in the woods, they love “adventure”, they are a “solitary creature” and an introverted extrovert, and they have an American accent.
+Panda also revealed they have “been animated” before.

-One fan theory circulating online is that Alesha Dixon is hiding beneath the costume, as the talent show judge voiced a part in Disney’s animation Doc McStuffins.
+One fan theory that circulated online was that Alesha Dixon is hiding beneath the costume, as the talent show judge voiced a part in Disney’s animation Doc McStuffins.

-Others are speculating that it’s the singer Natalie Imbruglia, who provided the voice for Koala in Robbie the Reindeer in Legend of the Lost Tribe.
-They also think the outdoorsy clues could relate to her Australian upbringing.

-This week, Panda performed “Hot Stuff” by Donna Summer.
+On Saturday (15 January), Panda performed “Hot Stuff” by Donna Summer.

 Her VT featured many references to stars and spirituality, with Panda saying that she loved “exploring the world” but would always find her way home.